 Returns the error message from the last eval call, or empty string if no error occurred.

 Called when a key has been pressed.
-Implements the meta-K
+Implements the meta-K command to clear

 the output area, and the up/down arrow keys to scroll through